Learn About Our

 The Memphis MPO is committed to maintaining a CMP that emphasizes the need to link the effective management and operations of transportation systems to the planning process, environmental review process, travel demand management as well as other related disciplines.
 As part of the CMP, a Multimodal Strategy Toolbox was developed to help agencies in the region combat congestion and mobility issues.
 Strategies to increase mobility fall in the categories listed below:

-In August 2015 the Transportation Policy Board of the Memphis MPO adopted the Congestion Management Process.
+In August 2015 the Transportation Policy Board (TPB) of the Memphis MPO adopted the Congestion Management Process.